Check the status of CVEs. Learn More.

 For example, while Ubuntu 21.10 (Impish Indri), Ubuntu 21.04 (Hirsute Hippo), and Ubuntu 20.10 (Groovy Gorilla) are all production-quality releases, the fact that they’re interim releases and only include a limited support window means that Impish Indri, Hirsute Hippo, and Groovy Gorilla are not fit for enterprise use.

-TuxCare’s Extended Lifecycle Support is also available for CentOS 6, CentOS 7, CentOS 8, Oracle Linux 6,
+TuxCare’s Extended Lifecycle Support is also available for other operating systems, including:

-All the way through January 2026, you can rely on TuxCare for Extended Lifecycle Support that covers your CentOS 8 Linux distributions for kernel updates – so that you have enough time to migrate to another Linux distribution.
+All the way through January 2026, you can rely on TuxCare for Extended Lifecycle Support to cover security updates for your CentOS 8 Linux distribution – so that you have enough time to migrate to another distro.

-TuxCare will deliver Extended Lifecycle Support for Oracle Linux 6 right up until December 2024.
-ELS will save you significantly on costs compared to Oracle Linux’s Premier Support – and gives you the same coverage against critical security vulnerabilities.
+TuxCare will deliver Extended Lifecycle Support for Oracle Linux 6 until December 2024, saving you significantly on costs compared to Oracle Linux Premier Support while providing the same vulnerability coverage.

-Just like with Ubuntu 18.04 EOL, you can save on costs compared to Ubuntu Pro for Ubuntu 16.04 when you choose TuxCare Extended Lifecycle Support for ongoing maintenance for Ubuntu 16.04, which will keep you protected for up to 4-7 years past EOL.
+Save on costs compared to Ubuntu Pro for Ubuntu 16.04 when you choose TuxCare Extended Lifecycle Support for ongoing security maintenance, which will keep you protected for up to 4 years past the end-of-life date.